 Improving your communication skills as a nurse managerDate: February 24, 2017

-The Bradley University online Master of Science in Nursing (MSN) program can open up a number of exciting career opportunities, including that of nurse manager.
+The Bradley University online Master of Science in Nursing (MSN) program can open up a number of exciting career opportunities, including that of the nurse manager.
 According to journalist Ellie Williams’ article in the Houston Chronicle, nurse managers oversee teams of nurses, developing their schedules and delegating tasks when necessary.

 Furthermore, nurse managers will serve as a liaison between hospital or clinic executives and general nursing staff, relaying information and ensuring that all policies and procedures in terms of patient care are implemented and adhered to.
 Nurse managers will offer guidance and even discipline if staff members do not meet hospital mandates in terms of performance.
 In many cases, nurse managers also will be charged with mediating any conflict that arises between nursing staff members, and they also may be required to assist patients with complaints or concerns about their medical care.